Why is X never doubled?... Read more of Why is X never doubled? at Speaking Writing.comInformational Site Network Informational.ca

 There the more shall yours avail;

-You shall take your brush and paint
+You shall take your brush a

 All that ring of figures quaint,--